umerrssohail/umersohail/_pages/research.md

 **Status:** Draft, *May 2025*

 **Abstract:**
-We study how manufacturing firms in a developing economy adjust to trade liberalization using administrative tax records linked to firm-level tariff exposure.
-Exploiting variation in pre-reform protection and an event-study design, we document increases in export values, particularly among more productive firms.
-While less productive firms reduce wage expenditures following liberalization, more productive firms increase capital investment.
-Exit rates rise overall but are not disproportionately concentrated among low-productivity firms.
-These results highlight how liberalization triggers reallocation through exports, input adjustment, and firm dynamics, with heterogeneous effects shaped by productivity.
+We examine how manufacturing firms in a developing economy adjust to trade liberalization using administrative tax records linked to firm-level tariff exposure.
+Exploiting variation in pre-reform protection and an event-study framework, we find that export activity increases following liberalization, particularly among more productive firms.
+High-productivity firms expand their capital stock, while less productive firms reduce wage expenditures and show no evidence of investment-led adjustment.
+Although firm exit rates increase post-liberalization, the attrition is not disproportionately concentrated among low-productivity firms.
+These results highlight how liberalization induces resource reallocation through changes in exports, factor inputs, and firm dynamics, with adjustment patterns shaped by initial productivity.

 ---